 A start page or landing page welcomes your visitors and raises interest in further exploring your photography work.
 Several types of start/landing pages are recommendable:

-- A full-size landing page presenting one of your photos stretching across the full browser width and showing your main navigation links.
+- A full-size landing page presenting your photos stretching across the full browser width and showing your main navigation links.

 - A page including a single photo with a welcome message